whopperprinting/LayerLapse/README.md

 **LayerLapse** is a camera trigger designed for 3D printers that captures a photo on every new layer using a hall effect sensor and a magnet mounted to your print head.
 This creates buttery smooth, layer-by-layer timelapse footage — perfect for makers, designers, and content creators.

 The LayerLapse system is completely independent electronically from your printer.
-It doesn’t require any firmware modifications, soldering, nor does it make physical contact with any moving parts — meaning no wear and tear on your printer (like a physical limit switch would cause.)
-You simply add a few lines of gcode, and LayerLapse simply listens for the magnet and triggers your camera accordingly.
+It doesn’t require any printer firmware modifications, soldering, programming, nor does it make physical contact with any moving parts — meaning no wear and tear on your printer (like a physical limit switch would cause.)
+You simply add a few lines of gcode in your slicer, and LayerLapse simply listens for the magnet and triggers your camera accordingly.
 A built-in dial lets you adjust the delay between magnet detection and photo capture (0–5 seconds), allowing your printer time to settle and eliminating blur caused by vibrations or motion that would otherwise show up on the final timelapse.

 The official LayerLapse device is a plug-and-play solution using a compact custom PCB, built and sold by **Whopper Printing**.
-You can get the completed, plug-and-play [LayerLapse here.](https://whopperprinting.com/)
+You can get the completed, plug-and-play [LayerLapse kit here.](https://whopperprinting.com/)

+**Camera [compatibility list](docs/camera_compatibility.md) is a work in progress.** So far, I can only confirm the cameras on this list work with 100% certainty.
+I am still gathering more information.

 ### Each LayerLapse kit includes:

 - The compact, fully assembled LayerLapse mainboard
 - A dedicated magnetic hall effect sensor board
-- A 3.5mm male-to-male cable (connects the mainboard to the sensor board)
+- A 1 foot long, 3.5mm male-to-male cable (connects the mainboard to the sensor board)
 - A pre-installed 2.5mm female shutter jack (connects to your camera)
 - A small 5×5×2mm neodymium magnet for mounting to your print head

 The board is powered via USB-C (cable **not** included by default — available as an add-on).
-Camera shutter cables (2.5mm to your camera brand) are also **not** included by default, but are available as optional add-ons.
+Camera shutter cables (2.5mm to your camera brand) are also **not** included by default, but will be available as optional add-ons.

 ### Modifying the Board:

 LayerLapse ships pre-programmed and ready to use, but if you'd like to upload custom firmware, you absolutely can!
-The board includes a 4-pin header for easy programming — three pins for flashing (VCC, GND, UPDI) and one extra GPIO pin for expansion.
+The board includes a 4-pin header for easy programming — three pins for flashing (VCC, GND, UPDI) and one extra GPIO pin for custom expansion.

 The extra GPIO pin opens the door for creative mods: add a servo, LED, infrared module, or anything else you'd like to trigger on each layer change.
 For example, you could attach a servo to physically press a remote shutter — making LayerLapse compatible with virtually any camera system, even those without a shutter jack.